algosup/2024-2025-project-5-bubble-intermarche-team-8/documents/functional_specification/functional_specification.md

 **Age Range**: 45-65 years

-**Description**: Remi is a wine amateurs and love to discover new wines.
+**Description**: Remi is a wine amateur and loves to discover new wines.

 **Frustrations**:

 - No application gives enough details about wine tastes in its opinion.
 - He would like to filter his research for a more accurate result.
-- He never find the bottle in the store aisle.
+- He never finds the bottle in the store aisle.

 **Goals**:

-- He wants to select his wine according to wines tastes description.
+- He wants to select his wine according to the wine's taste description.
 - He wants to find the bottle quickly without getting lost in the aisle.
-- He wants a precise research and not to lose time while searching.
+- He wants precise research and not to lose time while searching.

 #### Persona 3: Maxence Vidal